Mr-Vegit/DekiAnime/README.md

-Run the following command to clone the repository, and install the dependencies.
+STEP 1 : Run the following command to clone the repository, and install the dependencies.